dean-sh/Pixel-Regression-with-Deep-Learning/README.md

-# Pixel Regression with Deep Learning
+# PixelNet - Pixel prediction with Deep Learning

 ## **The Challenge**: